Linear algebra and group theory: 3d. The determinant

 has the following explicit diagonalization, over the complex numbers,

 with $F_N=(w^{ij})_{ij}$ being the Fourier matrix, and with $Q=diag(N,0,\ldots,0)$. \end{theorem}

-\begin{proof} Indeed, the 0-eigenvector problem discussed above can be solved explicitely over the complex numbers, with the solution $(v_i)_j=w^{ij}$, with $w=e^{2\pi i/N}$. \end{proof}
+\begin{proof} Indeed, the 0-eigenvector problem discussed above can be solved explicitly over the complex numbers, by using the formula in Theorem 3.16, with the solution $(v_i)_j=w^{ij}$, with $w=e^{2\pi i/N}$.
+Thus, we are led to the conclusion in the statement. \end{proof}

-There are many other uses of $F_N$, along the same lines.
-We will be back to all this in chapter 7 below, with a complete discussion of the Fourier matrices, and of their generalizations, called complex Hadamard matrices.
+There are many other uses of the Fourier matrix $F_N$, along the same lines.
+We will be back to all this in chapter 7 below, with a complete discussion of the Fourier matrices, and of their natural generalizations, called complex Hadamard matrices.